aws-samples/aws-bootstrap-kit-examples/source/3-landing-page-cicd/README.md

 ### Configure a profile with appropriate permissions to deploy a pipeline in the CICD account

+> For this part, ask your Administrator or put your Administrator hat to give you the appropriate permission following those steps.

 If you followed the whole [SDLC Organization CDK app](../1-SDLC-organization/README.md) setup procedure, you have created a user group called **DevOpsEngineers** and you gave it the permission to access the CICD account with the **DevOpsAccess** permission set.
 If you don't have followed these steps, please run them now as the following steps are based on it.

 Right now, the *Developer* user that you are using has no access to the CICD account as it is only member of the *Developers* group.
 Let's add it to the **DevOpsEngineers** group to give it access to the CICD account with the appropriate permissions.

-1. Navigate to your SSO portal Url and sign in with your administrator user
+1. Navigate to your SSO portal Url and sign in with your *administrator* user

     ![SSO portal sign in page with administrator filled in the username field and some masked characters in the password field](../../doc/landing-page-with-cicd-add-to-devopsengineers-group-1.png)